 “It has extended my life and given me a second chance,” she said in a phone interview.
 “Everybody is very happy I am still here.”

 Potential rivals to Bristol-Myers include Merck & Co.
-(MRK), Roche Holding AG (ROG), Teva Pharmaceutical Industries Ltd. (TEVA) and GlaxoSmithKline Plc (GSK), all of which are in early stages of testing drugs that work by similar mechanisms.
+(MRK:US), Roche Holding AG (ROG), Teva Pharmaceutical Industries Ltd. (TEVA) and GlaxoSmithKline Plc (GSK), all of which are in early stages of testing drugs that work by similar mechanisms.

 The new class of drugs “is definitely a revolution in the making,” said Keith Flaherty, head of developmental cancer therapeutics for Massachusetts General Hospital in Boston and a co-investigator on the study.